ohenley/readme-template/README.md

 Only 3 consecutive messages are broadcast before being banned for the day.

 ## Usage
-Launch twp.exe and chat with your thug community.
+Launch rp.exe and chat with your geek community.

 ## Acknowledgments
 Useage of Win95/NT console support (win32_cmd.ads/adb) provided by the King of Thugs.